འབྲུག་ཟངས་རི་མཁར་དམར།

-Holder of machik labdrön’s chö lineage
+Holder of Machik labdrön’s Chö lineage

-Druk Zangri Khangmar
+Druk Zangri Kharmar

-Located in the heart of northeastern Bhutan’s mountains, in Menbi Gewog, Lhuentse district, lies a hidden treasure known to but a few, Druk Zangri Khangmar.
-Druk Zangri Khangmar means ‘The Bhutanese (Druk) Zangri Khangmar (The Red Citadel of the Copper Mountain)’, which is the stronghold of Machik Labdrön in Central Tibet.
+Located in the heart of northeastern Bhutan’s mountains, in Menbi Gewog, Lhuentse district, lies a hidden treasure known to but a few, Druk Zangri Kharmar.
+Druk Zangri Kharmar means ‘The Bhutanese (Druk) Zangri Kharmar (The Red Citadel of the Copper Mountain)’, which is the stronghold of Machik Labdrön in Central Tibet.
 This mountaintop village shelters the community of practitioners ignited in 1952 by Trulshik Rigdzin Lingpa, a direct student of Shuksep Lochen Chonyi Zangmo (1865-1953).
 While still in Tibet, Trulshik Rigdzin Lingpa had a vision of dakinis instructing him to save the tradition of Machik Labdrön by relocating to a place shaped like a fully blossomed lotus, in a land ruled by a Dharma king.
 It so happened that Trulshik Rigdzin Lingpa had a Bhutanese disciple, Tokden Tsewang Chöpel.

 Upcoming events